Retaining RNs: How to boost their morale and reduce turnover

 How nurse turnover can affect the facility’s operational efficiency and patient care

-Clearly, there is a shortage of registered nurses in the USA, and this causes an increased workload for the existing staff in the facility, leading to burnout among them.
+Clearly, there is a shortage of registered nurses in the USA, which increases the workload for existing staff at the facility, leading to burnout.

-Staff shortage can lead to improper staff scheduling and extended shifts, which can force the registered nurses to work overtime.
-This not only incurs huge overtime costs to the facility but can affect patient care quality as overworked staff tend to make more errors, risking patient safety.
-Furthermore, inadequate staffing can cause longer waiting times for patients, even in emergency departments, which can impact the quality of care.
-Eventually, high turnover in healthcare facilities can lead to reputation damage, and create hurdles when you want to hire registered nurses for your facility.
+Staff shortages can lead to improper scheduling and extended shifts, creating operational strain across healthcare facilities.
+This not only incurs significant overtime costs for the facility but can also affect the quality of patient care, as overworked staff tend to make more errors, risking patient safety.
+Eventually, high turnover in healthcare facilities can damage your reputation and create hurdles when you want to hire registered nurses.

-Before diving deeper into the strategies to retain the current registered nurse workforce in your facility, it is important to understand the causal factors that have led to the increased RN turnover rate in your facility.
-Registered nurses play a critical role in the healthcare sector and constitute the major proportion of the total healthcare workforce in the USA.
+Before diving deeper into strategies to retain the current registered nurse workforce at your facility, it is important to understand the underlying causes of the increased RN turnover rate.
+Registered nurses play a critical role in the healthcare sector and constitute a major proportion of the total healthcare workforce in the USA.

-As per the National Center for Health Workforce Analysis report, four million active RNs were present across the USA in 2022.
-However, their demand is increasing yearly due to the huge nurse turnover rate.
+According to the National Center for Health Workforce Analysis report, there were 4 million active RNs across the USA.
+However, their demand is increasing year over year due to high nurse turnover.

 The rising demand for RNs in Washington